alex-netkachov/pwd/README.md

 ## Using on Android

+### HTML Export

+Export your password files to HTML and open them with Android's Chrome broser as follows:

+1) In your passwords folder run the command: `dotnet script <path-to-pwd>/to-html.csx > _index.html`.
+2) Copy this file to your phone, either by commiting to the shared repository or by copying it through Bluetooth, or by any other method.
+3) Open the copied HTML file in your Android's browser and follow the onscreen instruction.

+### Termux

 There is no .NET Core on Android.
 The files encrypted with `pwd` can be decrypted with the script `decrypt.sh`.
 Unless the environment variable `PWDPWD` is set, it asks the password every time.
 If this variable is set, it reads the password from it.